is more than the barren, forgotten, remote and deserted

 is dominated by simple and friendly local guesthouses, where everything

-works out slowly slowly and where guests become part of the day-to-day
+works out slowly and where guests become part of the day-to-day

 culture of a small town.